 In the late 1950s, there was growing public discussion about how Niagara should have its own university.
-Its founders wanted young people to get a good education without having to leave the area.
+Its residents wanted young people to get a good education without having to leave the area.

 The grassroots sentiment became a movement when, in November 1957, the Allanburg Women’s Institute asked the Ontario government to “favourably consider the placing of a university in the Niagara Peninsula.”

-Momentum spread.
+Momentum grew.
 By fall 1962, the Brock Founders Committee was incorporated.
-They received approval to create a new university, then developed an administrative and academic plan.
-Then they began raising money.
+It received approval to create a new university, then developed an administrative and academic plan.
+Then it began raising money.

 Onward and upward

 After years of meetings and fundraising, Brock opened in September 1964.
-It had 127 students in a refurbished refrigeration factory at the foot of the Niagara Escarpment in St. Catharines.
-In 1966 the landmark Brock Tower was completed, and faculties began moving “up the hill” to the University’s permanent home atop the escarpment.
+It had 127 students who attended class in a refurbished refrigeration factory at the foot of the Niagara Escarpment in St. Catharines.
+In 1966, the landmark Brock Tower was completed, and faculties began moving “up the hill” to the University’s permanent home atop the Niagara Escarpment.